 Lug Width: 20mm

 The case itself is very attractive at 40mm which is on the big side for a dress watch but it’s built into a very compact design.
-So it actually wears much smaller than it is which is important for me as I have a small wrist measuring just 6.25 inches and most dress watches at 40mm will look ackward on my wrist.
-It’s also remarkably thin at 9mm including the domed sapphire crystal.
+So it actually wears smaller than it is because of the short lugs.
+This is important for me as I have a small wrist measuring just 6.1 inches and most dress watches at 40mm will look awkward on my wrist.
+It’s also remarkably thin at 9.5mm including the domed sapphire crystal.

 The crown is onion shaped and complements the vintage design of the case.
 The Davosa star logo is etched on it and the crown though is thin gives you enough grip for you to wind it.
 It also has a see-through case back showing the innards of the ETA 2892-2 automatic movement for those watch enthusiasts who love to see how it is working every second.

 The dial itself is what makes the watch unique.
 The surface of the dial features a pinstripe pattern that is not obvious at first glance and from a distance.
 From far it looks just like a normal black faced watch.
 When looked closely, you will appreciate the little details on the dial where the pinstripes gives a 3D effect where at certain angles against the light, you will see it more obviously.
 Around the inner dial at every hour there’s a large block of brushed steel with polished beveled edges.
 Again I prefer this look as it’s not too flashy when light hits them.
 It tends to blend in nicely with the pinstripes.

 On the edge of the dial, there’s white lines for the minutes and seconds and every 5 minutes there is a twin rectangle block of what appears to be black lume.
 It completes the unique look of the brushed steel blocks.
 The twin blocks on the minute markers does make it harder to tell the 1st and 4th minute of every 5 minute interval line but that seems to make it a little bit more unique.
 The Davosa logo makes just the right presence and the black on white date is at 3 o’clock position.